rdkit/UGM_2022/README.md

 help.
 We would like you to think of the health of the other people at the meeting.
 If you have any doubts about whether or not you are infected, please test yourself *and* wear a mask the entire time you're in the conference space (except when eating and drinking).
+We will provide self-tests to participants who could not test themselves before coming.

 Needless to say: if you have an active infection you should *not* come to the conference space; let Greg or Floriane know via email or on discord and we will